-1) Incorporate Capacity (# of total devices) and Performance of applications into your wireless network plan. - If you or your wireless solutions provider is building a plan like you’re living in 2005 (based on coverage alone), you’re headed for trouble in the larger meeting areas.
+If you or your wireless solutions provider is building a plan like you’re living in 2005 (based on coverage alone), you’re headed for trouble in the larger meeting areas.
 Might as well go ahead and staff up the help desk and get ready for support calls.

-2) Use Dual Radio Access Points - without getting two technical here- different devices communicate with access points on different frequencies.
+Without getting two technical here- different devices communicate with access points on different frequencies.
 Dual radio access points will ensure that you can allow both 2.4 and 5ghz users to connect.
 Trust me here; you’ll need both in a high density area.

-3) Load Balance Wireless Users - not all wireless network solutions are manufactured equal.
+Not all wireless network solutions are manufactured equal.
 Some of them will load balance users with software, and you need this.
 In a large meeting area you’re going to have many access points covering the same area.
 Your wireless network has to have the ability to move users from an over utilized access point to one that has available capacity.

-4) Build a BYOD Access Control System - call it network access control, call it mobile device registration.
+Call it network access control, call it mobile device registration.
 But you will have to have a secure way to register devices that you don’t own.
 It will cost more money to have device registration but it will more than pay for itself with fewer help desk calls and the ability to sleep at night knowing that you’re providing secure wireless access.